apache/qpid-jms/Configuration.md

-# Client configuration options
+# Client configuration

-The client can be configured using the following options applied on the connection URI.
+The client can be configured with a number of different settings using the connection URI.

 ## JMS Configuration options